kristoffershore/kristoffershore/README.md

-Applications developer for the a premium insurance company in Florida.
-Developer of the Jacksonville Parques App for city parks.
+Applications developer for a premium insurance company in Florida.
+Developer of the Jacksonville Parques App for its city parks.